 For information on how to participate contact:

 The mission of Community of Hope is to create Christian communities of lay chaplains united in prayer, shaped by Benedictine spirituality, and trained to serve pastoral needs within and beyond our parish.
 Lay chaplains bring Christ's love to those in need through compassionate listening "with the ear of our heart."

 Community of Hope ministries include but are not limited to outreach in

-homes, hospitals, retirement homes, outpatient clinics, nursing homes, prisons, women's ministries, youth ministries, homeless and under-served, and mission trips.
+homes, hospitals, retirement facilities, outpatient clinics, nursing centers, prisons, women's ministries, youth ministries, the homeless and under-served, and mission trips.